Maria McErlane: Career

 Starting on the comedy circuit in the 1990s, under the name 'Maria Callous', McErlane has also guested on shows such as Have I Got News for You, If I Ruled the World and Just a Minute on Radio 4.
 She also is part of the murder panel show Foul Play, alongside Lee Simpson.

-In June 1984 she appeared in Out of Order, a revue by Christopher Middleton and Jonathan Kydd, at the Finborough Theatre.
+In June 1984 she appeared in the revue Out of Order at the Finborough Theatre.

 McErlane co-presented the ITV quiz show Carnal Knowledge with her friend Graham Norton in the mid-1990s.
-She co-presented the "Grill Graham" agony aunt feature with Norton on his BBC Radio 2 Saturday morning show throughout its run and on his departure for Virgin Radio UK in January 2021, joined him as co-presenter for his weekend shows.
+She co-presented the "Grill Graham" agony aunt feature with Norton on his BBC Radio 2 Saturday morning show throughout its run and, on his departure for Virgin Radio in January 2021, joined him as co-presenter for his weekend shows.
 Whilst on Radio 2, she also stood in when he was ill in 2013 and when he failed to turn up on 28 June 2014.
+Since 2025 she has co-hosted the podcast Wanging On with Graham Norton and Maria McErlane.

 McErlane is a friend of Nigella Lawson and has appeared on 16 episodes of Lawson's ITV chat show Nigella.

-She has had regular columns in The Sunday Times Style and Esquire Magazine.
+She has had regular columns in The Sunday Times and Esquire magazine.